 ABOUT THE MILLER FAMILY

-Stephen Miller represents the fourth generation of California farming.
-In 1973, capping off an incredible year for vineyard development in the central coast, Steve and his brother Bob also championed the development of the French Camp Vineyard in Paso Robles.
-Recognizing the potential of this unique site with the largest day/night temperature change, the Millers have helped to raise the universally recognized profile of Paso Robles within the wine industry.
-Steve was subsequently celebrated as Paso Robles Farmer of the Year
+Stephen Miller: Stephen Miller represents the fourth generation of California farming.
+In 1973, capping off an incredible year for vineyard development in the Central Coast, Stephen and his brother Bob also championed the development of the French Camp Vineyard in Paso Robles.
+Recognizing the potential of this unique site with its large day/night temperature change, the Millers have helped to raise the universally recognized profile of Paso Robles within the wine industry.
+Stephen was subsequently celebrated as Paso Robles Farmer of the Year.

 Marshall Miller: Marshall Miller is among the fifth generation of his family to work in agriculture in California.
 He serves as Vice President of Operations at Miller Family Wine Company.
 Before joining the family business on a permanent basis, Marshall obtained a Master of Business Administration from the University of Notre Dame.
 His previous work experience includes alternative investment research at CTC Consulting in Portland, OR.
 He has a professional interest in environmental law and fiscal management.